I love to be all cozy and warm on stormy days like today. The wind pummels the world outside while the fire cracks and pops. It’s just lovely.

-I love to write and cook on these windy days; it’s so wonderful to be cozy and warm while listening to the fire pop and crack.
-It’s just lovely.
-With the super bowls ever looming presence I need to begin to plan Rick’s Superbowl feast.
+The distant sound of a football game in the other room reminds me of the super bowls ever looming presence, I need to begin to plan Rick’s Superbowl feast.
 Each year I try to find new and exciting snacks to increase his big game pleasure.
 The cheapest easiest stuff will be just fine, so I always make guacamole.
 He loves it and what could be easier than smashing ripe succulent avocados.
-Recipes to follow.

-I hope you try this it’s pretty darn good.
-This is Gayle Bamber of Fallbrook California’s winning recipe.
+I hope you try this… it’s pretty darn good.

 Smash it all in a large bowl serve with corn chips or on an omelet.